-From maternity wards and emergency rooms to home health agencies and doctors' offices, registered nurses (RN) enjoy many options for employment, as well as flexible work schedules, competitive salaries, employer incentives, and good benefits.
+From maternity wards and emergency rooms to home health agencies and doctors' offices, registered nurses (RNs) enjoy many options for employment, as well as flexible work schedules, competitive salaries, employer incentives and good benefits.
 Nurses provide care through assessment, the implementation of treatment plans and by monitoring patient progress.

 Effective nurses are organized, efficient, empathetic individuals who have a firm knowledge of health sciences and strong interpersonal skills.
 RNs often perform administrative duties and supervise LPNs and CNAs.

 The nursing program (RN) is accredited by the Accreditation Commission for Education in Nursing (ACEN), a specialized accrediting body recognized by the U.S. Department of Education.
 The Accreditation Commission for Education in Nursing's contact information can be found at www.nlnac.org or they may be contacted at the following address:

 3343 Peachtree Road, NE, Suite 850

 The purpose of this program is to prepare individuals to provide direct nursing care to patients in hospitals and other comparable health agencies and to transfer to a Florida state college or university.

 This program can be completed in two years, not including prerequisites.

 Courses are offered on the East Campus in Dade City, Porter Campus at Wiregrass Ranch in Wesley Chapel, and West Campus in New Port Richey.
 Clinical sites are located throughout Pasco, Hernando, Hillsborough and Pinellas counties.
 Students are required to travel to any assigned clinical sites.